 The program has five components:

-Each intern is in email contact weekly with the Program Coordinator.
-Additionally, they meet every six (6) weeks for a personal meeting to review the intern’s progress.
+Each intern is in contact weekly with the Coordinator by email and/or text.
+Additionally, they meet every six weeks for to review the intern’s progress.
 Intentional coaching regarding the work placement is provided.
 Referrals for additional emotional support or crisis intervention are available, if needed.